ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-vdc-details.md

 ### Opening a support ticket for additional IP addresses or subnet
 {: #shared_viewing-vdc-details-support}

-To request five additional public IP addresses or an entire subnet for your virtual data center, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+To request five additional public IP addresses or an entire subnet for your virtual data center, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 Include the following details in your support ticket:
 * Virtual data center region and location